Community participation in palliative care

 Long-term research is ongoing addressing the uncertainties mentioned above and data are already forthcoming.

-• They have demonstrated an alternative to the present over-medicalized, over-specialized, institutionalized, and in the long run unaffordable care of the dying.
+•They have demonstrated an alternative to the present over-medicalised, over-specialised, institutionalised, and in the long run unaffordable care of the dying.

-• Another plus is that the community approach offers an alternative to the moral decline seen in the public health sector over the last 15 years.
-India's government is in the bottom of the league with respect to economic allocations to health.
+•Another plus is that the community approach offers an alternative to the moral decline seen in the public health sector over the last 15 years.
+India´ s government is in the bottom of the league with respect to economic allocations to health.
 In this situation, it seems unlikely that palliative care will be covered.
-Privatization and commercialization of medicine seem to take over where the public services are fading out.
+Privatisation and commercialisation of medicine seem to take over where the public services are fading out.
 In this situation, the NNPC also offers a healthy alternative in terminal care.

 Avoid comparing the quality with an intervention, which is done, supported by a multidisciplinary team covering many fewer patients.
 Many interventions done at community level may not be done in the institutions, some may be done in both, and some better, in one - e.g. some of the medical symptom control is better done by the multidisciplinary team.

 You should not compare chocolate with mango.
 The problem with standards, quality, and audit is the lack of a clear numerator, the input done for the quality of output achieved.
 It is absurd to expect that a multidisciplinary team (a specialist in palliative care, various nursing specialists, a social worker, a psychiatrist, a counsellor, a religious chap, plus or minus volunteers) will cover the world's palliative care needs.